aquasecurity/aqua-aws/cloudformation/aqua-ecs-ec2/README.md

  - Aqua Database, created on a new Amazon RDS instance, which includes 7 days of rolling backups
  - Aqua Audit Database, created on a new Amazon RDS instance, which includes 7 days of rolling backups
  - Aqua Gateways (2), each on a separate subnet, deployed with a Network Load Balancer
- - Aqua Enforcer (2), each on a ECS Instances, This count will increase based on your ECS Cluster Instances count
+ - Aqua Enforcer, each on an ECS Instance.

 In addition, it will create an IAM role for giving the Aqua Server access to ECR (Elastic Container Registry).